![]() | The Xenophile Historian |

 (Kimball's Unauthorized Perversion)

 In pre-capitalist societies, wealth was measured in the amount of land, livestock or workers somebody owned.
 Then with the arrival of capitalism, one's wealth was measured in the amount of precious metals and gems owned, or their equivalent value in paper certificates/banknotes.
 We still follow that system, even without the gold standard, but since the invention of the internal combustion engine, a more accurate measure of wealth might be how much energy one has access to.
 I say that because nothing can reduce modern man's standard of living as quickly as the loss of available energy.
 If you don't believe me, remember the last time you were in a power blackout that lasted more than an hour, and how you looked forward to its end.
 Indeed, some futurologists have suggested that tomorrow's economy will be based on an energy standard.
-And while we can (and should) make more efficient use of the energy we're already consuming, I still expect total energy consumption to keep going up; try as I might, I'm still using more electricity than I did at this time last year.
-Maybe it's the new computer; imagine what my electric bill would be if I got one of those big plasma-screen TVs!
+And while we can (and should) make more efficient use of the energy we're already consuming, I still expect total energy consumption to keep going up; try as I might, I'm still using more electricity than I did at this time last year, presumably because of all the electronic gadgets we now depend on.

 The economy of the world's most advanced countries has been powered by petroleum since (roughly) 1900.
 For more than half of the twentieth century, the cost of that petroleum was relatively cheap, and only in wartime did we worry about a shortage.
 Therefore, the price of oil was not a factor in economic ups and downs.
 The companies that brought energy to us became filthy rich (John D. Rockefeller was sometimes accused of being the real owner of the United States), but we had no fears that they would try to destroy Western civilization; after all, if they did destroy it, they would starve, too!
 Then the world's main oil production center shifted from Texas to the Middle East, the Organization of Petroleum Exporting Countries (OPEC) was formed, and the price of crude oil began to rise.